privacy-scaling-explorations/halo2-solidity-verifier/README.md

-# halo2_solidity_verifier
+# Halo2 Solidity Verifier

-A set of tooling related to halo2 circuits verification inside Solidity contracts
+A set of tooling related to halo2 circuits verification inside solidity contracts.